psycho-baller/Orbit/docs/onboarding_questions.md

 ## interactionPreferences

-### Which activities would you enjoy doing with other Astronauts? - events
+### Which activities would you enjoy doing with other Astronauts? - preferredMeetupType

   (public)
 Grab a coffee together, Share a meal, Enjoy hobbies together, Try an outdoor adventure, Play or participate in sports activities, Practice speaking a new language